 Regulation requires all prospective F and M students to pay the I-901 Student and Exchange Visitor Information System (SEVIS) Fee before the Department of State issues you a visa.
 To pay the I-901 SEVIS Fee, visit FMJfee.com to access the SEVIS Form I-901.
-Watch the I-901 SEVIS Fee payment tutorial to learn about each step of the payment process.
+Watch the I-901 SEVIS Fee payment video to learn about each step of the payment process.

 Who Pays the I-901 SEVIS Fee